z3vxo/kronos/README.md

 > **Work in Progress** — not ready for production use.

-Kronos is a command-and-control framework written in Go.
+Kronos is a command-and-control framework written in Go and c++.
 It consists of a teamserver, an operator CLI client, and a Windows agent.

 ![Kronos CLI](imgs/2026-04-22_04-08.png)